• Skip to main content

 Declaration of last organization’s salary to present organization is not compulsory.
 If you have not disclosed it to your present employer then calculate your income tax by taking both incomes together and pay tax on your own.

-Filed Under: Income tax, IT Return Filing Tagged With: Form 16 from previous employement, More than one form 16 received during the financial year
+Categories: Income tax, IT Return Filing Tags: Form 16 from previous employement, More than one form 16 received during the financial year

 About the Author